WebOfTrustInfo/prototype_vRWOT/README.md

 * Change Jekyll \_config.yml for final location - not under "noahgibbs"

+* Consider doing the no_restart.txt thing automatically in the scripts.
+Stopping the server would mean keeping it stopped (no cron restart), starting it would mean removing no_restart.txt.
+Too much?

 # Linode Debugging Docs

 A lot of these should move into SkotOS-Doc when we move the appropriate SkotOS changes over.